hotosm/oam-api/README.md

 The app will be available at `http://localhost:4000`

+### Local indexing
+For local indexing, an alternative `docker-compose` configuration file can be used.
+This assumes you have a folder with JSON metadata files that fit the OAM spec (with correct `uuid` fields).

+- Copy `.env.sample` to `.env` and add the path to the volume you want to index
+- Copy `local.sample.env` to `local.env` and fill the values according to the instructions above.
+- Run `docker-compose -f docker-compose-local.yml up`

 ## License
 Oam Catalog is licensed under **BSD 3-Clause License**, see the [LICENSE](LICENSE) file for more details.